 Middle School (Grades 6-8)

-Villa provides an engaging and challenging learning environment for our girls that recognizes their needs and helps to develop their gifts and talents.
+The middle school at Villa Maria Academy provides an engaging and challenging learning environment for our girls that recognizes their needs and helps to develop their gifts and talents.
 In our all-girl environment, students develop meaningful relationships with each other and with their teachers.
 The middle school years are a chance for girls to discover who they are, what they want to become and how they want to make a difference in the world.
 We challenge and support them through this process as they grow academically, spiritually and emotionally.

 Middle School Curriculum